-4 Reasons For Using Programmatic Advertising
+4 Reasons for Using Programmatic Advertising

 Better Campaign Performance Overall

 Once you have this organised, you should know which markets and inventory will be most useful to you, so you can start purchasing space.
 The improved results will naturally follow this, as your adverts will be displayed in front of people who you have already identified as being more likely to show interest in your brand.

 Early in the life of digital advertising, you could only really analyse a campaign once it was finished.
 You’d send out an ad, with a fixed budget or for a fixed time, and sit patiently awaiting the results, hoping for something positive.
 Then, you’d take what you learned, and apply it to the next batch of advertisements.
 One of the benefits of programmatic is that you no longer have to wait.

 Now, thanks to the constant streams of data and audience analysis, you can analyse your campaigns in real time, and more importantly, adapt and change them almost instantaneously in order to react to the feedback.

 A/B testing is a huge benefit in programmatic and real-time optimisation.
 It’s really simple to carry out, particularly with Bannerflow, but it can make a massive difference to performance.
 It helps you analyse two campaigns against each other instantly, to see which is worth investing more in.
 Even seemingly tiny alterations can benefit any marketing campaign, so make sure you experiment with, and analyse, your display ads.

-This goes hand in hand with everything else.
-As programmatic advertising becomes more advanced, and as you become more adept at analysis, there will be less impressions wasted, and less ad campaigns seen by the wrong audience.
-With this, you should see your Return on Investment (ROI) improve significantly, and your conversion rates increase.
+One of the benefits of programmatic advertising is that it’s more cost-effective and less susceptible to waste.
+As programmatic advertising becomes more advanced, and as you become more adept at analysis, there will be fewer impressions wasted, and fewer ad campaigns seen by the wrong audience.
+With this, you should see your return on investment (ROI) improve significantly, and your conversion rates increase.

 This is potentially the most advanced aspect of programmatic, and when used in the right way, can produce fantastic results.
 Basically, with contextual campaigns, marketers can control which consumers see which ads, and when.
 The ultimate goal is to show the exact right ads at the perfect time to the ideal consumer, who will then click through and engage with the brand, or buy the product.